ErpNetDocs/tech/modules/applications/rental/index.md

 ### Transactions – Lines

-Contains detailed records of all transactions, including handover and handing-over records, to ensure transparency and accountability in asset management.
+Contains detailed records of all transactions, ensuring transparency and accountability in rental asset management.

 ### Lease Contracts - Lines – Consumables

-Focuses on the consumables often purchased with rental assets.
+Focuses on the consumables purchased with rental assets.

 ## Definitions